Quentin Collins: Quentin II

 After returning from the dead, Quentin had increased paranoia about Jenny trying to kill him again.
-It was at this time that Magda (Grayson Hall) and Sandor Racosi (Thayer David) discovered that Jenny was still alive.
+It was at this time that Magda Rakosi (Grayson Hall) and her husband Sandor discovered that Jenny was still alive.
 It turns out that she was Magda's sister, a gypsy that had run away from home and married Quentin.
 None of the Collins family had known that she was a gypsy, so it was a shock to Judith, Edward, and the rest of the family.

-Magda threatened to curse Quentin if he did anything more to hurt her sister.
+Magda threatened to curse Quentin if he did anything more to hurt Jenny.
 Quentin, however, was more worried about Jenny hurting him or his beloved Beth Chavez.
 When Jenny catches Quentin and Beth kissing, she attacks him with a knife.
 In self-defense he kills Jenny.
 With the help of his brother Edward, in order to protect the Collins name, Jenny's death is covered up as an accidental fall down the stairs.
 Magda finds a button from Quentin's suit in Jenny's hand, and can easily tell that Jenny didn't die from a fall, but was strangled.
 So she makes plans to curse Quentin.

 Quentin, believing that he was already cursed, and thinking he was haunted by the ghost of Jenny, went to Magda and tried to persuade her to lift the curse.
 His sister Judith gave him $10,000, in return for Quentin signing away his right to live at Collinwood.
 Magda and Sandor took the money, and said the curse was lifted, having a drink to the agreement.
 Then Magda threw the money back at him and informed Quentin that the drink he had just consumed contained the curse.

 Quentin soon discovered that he had inherited a curse that transformed him into a werewolf whenever the moon was full.
 He had no memory of what he did as a werewolf.
 The transformation itself was painful and unbearable for Quentin.
 He was tormented by the blood of innocent victims he found on himself the morning after.
 Barnabas, sympathetic to Quentin's plight, tried to help him overcome the curse, but to no avail.
 He did, however, succeed in altering Quentin's destiny, preventing the creation of the future timeline where Quentin's spirit plagued Collinwood.
 (In scenes when Quentin became a werewolf, the character was played by Alex Stevens.)

 Quentin felt hopeless and contemplated suicide as the only way out.
 But Magda, having discovered that she had not only cursed Quentin, but also her sister Jenny's children for all eternity, decided to try to help find a cure for Quentin.
-Magda had heard of a magical hand possessed by a gypsy tribe controlled by King Johnny Romano.
-Magda went away to find the magical hand of Count Petofi and stole it.
+Magda had heard of a magical hand possessed by a gypsy tribe controlled by King Johnny Romano (Paul Michael).
+Magda went away to find the magical hand of Count Andreas Petofi (Thayer Davis) and stole it.
 She returned to Collinwood, with the hand, in hopes of lifting the werewolf curse from Quentin and his first-born male descendants.
 However, the hand's powers were uncontrollable, and it did as it pleased.